A Healing Fruit Called Prekese

 Prekese is useful for diabetic people and its extract has a lower glucose level.
 Use of Prekese in wounds and cuts is a helpful remedy as it has strong healing power.
 Due to Prekese’s strong smell, parasites like mosquitoes can’t stand it, and historically Prekese has been used to treat all kinds of fever especially the common ones to the tropical area.
 People with skin related problems have experimented with this fruit.

 To enjoy Prekese as a beverage on a hot summer day, bring some water to boil, and dip a few rinsed Prekese in it.
 Cover and let it simmer for a while.
 Feel free to mix in a bit of fresh organic ginger and lemon.
 Once the mix is cool down, refrigerate and shake well before serving.
-If you want, you can try meditating after drinking to see if you’d hear voices from beyond too😊.
+If you want, you can try meditating after drinking to see if you’d hear the voices from beyond too😊.

 While this post isn’t a health advice, the health benefits of Prekese make it one of the best fruits that helps prevent many diseases and chronic problems by all facts.
 Research is yet to show what the side effects look like especially when congested in excess.